 There has been much hope in the use of Free PSA also known as free/total PSA.
 It identifies more closely those people who might have high grade prostate cancer.
 It may be helpful in deciding who should or should not have a repeat biopsy of the prostate if the first biopsy was negative and there is still worry that prostate cancer might be present.
 It has little use if the prostate is vey large or there is prostatitis (infection/inflammation).
 High levels (i.e. more than 25%) are good.

-It is possible to check the urine also using the PCA3 score.
-This determines whether there are gene associated products present that predispose to prostate cancer.
-See more on this on PCA3 score.

-Complexed PSA may be an improvement, but this needs to be determined further and is relatively unavailable.

 Using PSA as one variable in a nomogram can enhance its accuracy in predicting prostate cancer.
 A link to a predictive model is given above, but there are also publications of predictive methods that can be used.
 Some of these have been authored by M Kattan and M Garzotto.
 These include the use of prostate volume and PSA density.
 These significantly improve the accuracy with which a diagnosis of prostate cancer can be made; however, a transrectal ultrasound is necessary to calculate the prostate volume.

-Current research is focused on other areas including proPSA, which is a different kind of PSA and appears to be better than free PSA.
-It is available for testing only in a research setting.
-Another test is for EPCA-2 (early prostate cancer antigen-2), which shows much promise.
-This is still in research and not yet available.

 How can I get a PSA test done?